 And before someone asks “What about Linux?”, bear in mind that someone who isn’t comfortable with a more recent version of Windows is unlikely to want to struggle with this complex and often confusing operating system.

-But now that Microsoft has ended support for Windows XP, any outstanding bugs and security holes are never going to be fixed.
+But once Microsoft ended support for Windows XP, any outstanding bugs and security holes are never going to be fixed.
 So if you’re still using it, you’re living on borrowed time.

 New bugs can’t be banished

-Microsoft recently released an emergency patch for Windows XP following the global ransomware attack which hit hundreds of countries last week - although this was extremely exceptional due to the circumstances, so don't expect to be rescued every time.
+Microsoft released an emergency patch for Windows XP following the global ransomware attack which hit hundreds of countries in May - although this was extremely exceptional due to the circumstances, so don't expect to be rescued every time.

 Microsoft suggests a number of solutions on its website, but ultimately the guidance is to use the most recent version of Windows and ensure you have reliable protection software such as BT Virus Protect.